-Our vision is an end to the AIDS epidemic through universal access to HIV prevention, treatment, care, and support within a human rights framework.
+ICASO’s vision is an end to the HIV epidemic with strong contributions by communities in all their diversity to achieving universal access to HIV prevention, treatment, care and support, and to defending and promoting human rights.

-ICASO’s work, while varied and responsive to circumstances, generally falls into three categories, with frequent overlap:
+ICASO’s work, while varied and responsive to circumstances, generally falls into three categories, based on our Strategic Plan 2017-2020:

 Paramount to our approach is the principle of greater involvement and meaningful engagement of people living with HIV.
 As described by UNAIDS, “It is a principle that aims to realize the rights and responsibilities of people living with HIV, including their right to self-determination and participation in decision-making processes that affect their lives.”
 We believe it enhances the quality and effectiveness of the AIDS response and as such, ICASO endeavors to apply this principle in our work and to advance and sustain the greater involvement of people living with HIV in all aspects of the response.